readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

 === "RDS Postgres"

+    - Note that this tutorial covers the [scale-out deployment pattern](production-notes.md#scale-out), with the ReadySet Server and Adapter running as separate processes on separate machines.

-    - Make sure you have an existing [Amazon RDS for Postgres](https://aws.amazon.com/rds/postgresql/) database.
+    - Make sure you have an [Amazon RDS for Postgres](https://aws.amazon.com/rds/postgresql/) database running Postgres 13 or 14.

-        ReadySet can be run in front of other versions of Postgres and MySQL.
-However, this tutorial focuses on RDS.
+        If you want to integrate with another version of Postgres, please [contact ReadySet](mailto:info@readyset.io).

     - Make sure there are no DDL statements in progress.